- Status:

 - Funding:

-Congratulations to the latest 21 schools to benefit from this fund (list available below).
+Congratulations to the latest 24 schools to receive funding (list available below).

-- Student Inclusion Projects: This is funding of up to $300,000 for Student Inclusion Projects to support all students, including those with disabilities or additional needs.
+- Student Inclusion Projects: These are grants of up to $350,000.
+They can fund projects that help children with disabilities or additional needs.
 This could be inclusive playgrounds.
 It could also be making indoor and outdoor learning areas more inclusive.

 Guidelines